Contemporary-Physicslab/TN2985/chapters/Experiment 1/Determining g.md

 ## Method
 ### Preparation phase
-1. Choose either the Pendulum or the Freefall experiment
+1. Choose either the Pendulum or the Free-fall experiment
 2. Install the free Arduino software on your laptop: www.arduino.cc and download the script for the experiment from Brightspace.
 3. Do a trial run for the experiment using the stopwatch on your mobile phone.
 4. Carry out the experiment five times for a fixed length or height.